ASA Conferences: Guidelines

 - A working conference title and a short (3-500 word) description of the rationale underlying the topic and its expected coverage in terms of sub-topics and themes

 - A venue and some indication that permission has already been sought and approval given, and that discussions with conference officers and catering managers have already been held regarding costs.
-There must be a written agreement between the host institution and the ASA that the conference will be run on a profit-sharing basis.
+There must be a written agreement between the host institution and the ASA that the conference will be run on a profit/loss-sharing basis.

 - An indication of the level of support that the local Department of Anthropology is willing to provide for the conference, with written confirmation of this.